Lythom/capsule/README.md

 ## Changelog ##

+**1.16.5-5.0.76 : preview duration config and custom template load**

+- Add a client configuration for capsule activation duration (duration of the preview when right clicking).
+Default unchanged 120 tick (6 seconds).
+- Fix game won't crash anymore if a custom template cannot be looked up in file system.

 **1.16.5-5.0.75 : Bug fixes**

 - Fix the configuration file being regenerated and resetting changes in lists (Thanks to [StarDruid on curseforge](https://www.curseforge.com/minecraft/mc-mods/capsule?comment=266))